cloudmesh-community/sp19-222-92/project-report/report.md

-Normally a clustering model cannot be scored for its accuracy; there are no true labels in unsupervised learning to compare with the clustering models predicted labels.
+Normally a clustering model cannot be scored for its accuracy; there are no true labels in unsupervised learning to compare with the clustering models predicted labels @k-means-clustering.
 However, in our case each of the fitness data points had the player name associated with it, so we were able to replace each name in the dataset with their position on the field (the predicted value).
 Converting these positions to numeric representations gave us a list of true labels to use for scoring.
 We